What happens if my Wispr Flow payment fails

 Available on: Mac, Windows.
 On iOS, manage your subscription through the App Store.
 Android shows your plan but doesn't support in-app subscription changes.

-If a payment fails on your Wispr Flow subscription, your account enters a past-due state before anything changes.
-This guide explains what to expect, what you'll see in the app, and how to restore your subscription — most fixes take under 5 minutes.
+If a Wispr Flow payment fails, your subscription enters a past-due state before anything changes.
+This guide explains what to expect, what you'll see in the app, and how to restore Pro access — most fixes take under 5 minutes.

 Quick checks

-• Click the refresh button.
-On the Plans and Billing page, the refresh icon next to the page title pulls the latest subscription state from the server (10-second cooldown between clicks).
+Click the refresh button.
+On the Plans and Billing page, the refresh icon next to the page title pulls the latest subscription state.

-• Confirm your plan label.
+Confirm your plan label.
 Open Settings → Plans and Billing.
-If it shows Basic, your subscription has already been downgraded and you'll need to update your payment method to restore Pro.
+If it shows Basic, your subscription has been canceled and you'll need to update your payment method to restore Pro.

 What happens when a payment fails

-When Stripe can't charge your payment method, your subscription moves through these stages:
+When your payment method can't be charged, your subscription moves through these stages:

-1. Past due.
-Your subscription stays active while Stripe retries the charge.
-Team, enterprise, and iOS paid users keep full access during this window.
-Personal Pro users on desktop lose Pro access immediately when the subscription enters past due.
+Past due.
+Your subscription stays active while the charge is retried.
+All Pro, Team, Enterprise, and iOS paid users keep full Pro access during this window.

-4. Downgrade.
-Once Stripe marks the subscription as canceled, a daily reconciliation job downgrades the account to the free Basic plan.
+Downgrade.
+Once the subscription is marked as canceled, your account is downgraded to the free Basic plan.
 Weekly word caps apply and Pro features are disabled.

-Note: The exact length of the past-due window depends on Stripe's retry schedule.
-The downgrade happens after Stripe exhausts its retry attempts, not on a fixed day.
+Note: The length of the past-due window depends on the payment retry schedule.
+The downgrade happens after retries are exhausted, not on a fixed day.

 What you'll see in the app